nsandstrom/amqp-messenger/README.md

 ```r
 request(queue, request_path, [data], [options])
 ```
 Send a request.
-Returns a promise wich resolves as a message
+Returns a promise wich resolves as a message.

 ---